kevinlondon/kevinlondon.github.io/src/content/blog/2025-06-02-building-game-with-ai.md

 ### Javascript Breakthrough

-After playing with the Godot implementation for the day, I went to sleep.
-In the morning had a bit of a realization.
-The Godot complexity was getting to be too much.
-I was dealing with `.tscn` scene files, GDScript syntax, and UI layout issues that felt more complicated than they needed to be for what was essentially a card-based board game.
+After messing with the Godot implementation for the day, I went to sleep and, in the morning, had a realization.
+Godot felt too complex for this game, and I didn't need its feature set.
+ I wrangled `.tscn` scene files, GDScript syntax, and UI layout for what was essentially a card-based board game.
 I thought it might be easier to build it as a HTML / CSS / JS game instead.

 So I re-wrote it as a Javascript game **in a single prompt**.
 It just... worked?
 Without even a JS structure.
 I know it's simple, but still?